How to Make a Prototype - Turning Your Idea into Reality

 After finalizing the 3D model, the next stage in how to make a prototype is selecting the right materials and building the first physical model.
 The material selection is crucial since it determines how your prototype will perform during testing and evaluation.
 At GID Company, we work with a wide range of materials, from plastics to metals, depending on the product’s requirements.

 Using technologies like 3D printing, CNC machining, or injection molding, we fabricate your product prototype with precision and care.
-GID ensures that the prototype not only matches the design but also functions as intended, allowing you to test it thoroughly.
+GID Company ensures that the prototype not only matches the design but also functions as intended, allowing you to test it thoroughly.

 For instance, a startup from Texas worked with us to develop a fully operational product prototype for an automotive accessory.
 We helped them choose durable materials and produced the first working prototype, which they later showcased to investors.